Rules and Regulations

-10.2 The Dormitory staff will enter the bedrooms for duty from time to time.
+10.2 The Residential Hall staff will enter the bedrooms for duty from time to time.
 Under normal circumstances, staff will make prior notice to residents for the arrangement of scheduled works before entering their bedrooms (i.e. window cleaning, repair and maintenance service).
 In cases that accidents or extenuating circumstances occur, staff will enter a resident’s bedroom without prior notice for safety and security reasons.

 - Termination of Residency / Residence Fee

-11.3 Residents must move out of the Dormitory on or before the specified date.
+11.3 Residents must move out of the Residential Hall on or before the specified date.
 Residence deposits of those late check-out residents shall be forfeited.
 The College has the right to dispose of the personal belongings in the bedrooms.
 In case of academic needs, an application for an early check-out or an extension of residency can be made.
 The extended residency shall not be later than the specified date.
 Residence fees shall be calculated on a daily basis.